Hilda and the Mountain King: Plot

 In Trolberg, David distracts his mom in the belltower so Frida can make a mental connection with one of the trolls, and she sees a similar vision to the one Hilda saw; a giant troll-like being resembling her mom, attacking the city.
 Meanwhile, Trundle begins destroying the bell towers but is halted by the arrival of the bearded troll, revealed to be his brother.
 Refusing to fight him, Trundle has his followers restrain his brother before breaching the city wall.

 The Safety Patrol arrives to fight off the attack, with Ahlberg taking back control.
 Hilda, remembering the vision from Trundle's eye, realizes that the mother of all trolls lies underneath the city, and she will rise up to defend her children if the Safety Patrol attacks them, destroying all of Trolberg in the process.
 Hilda attempts to prevent the attack, but Ahlberg refuses to listen to her, and uses the Safety Patrol's cannon to destroy Trundle, awakening the mother troll.
 In a last-ditch attempt to stop him, Hilda takes Trundle's eye and throws it into Ahlberg's face, causing him to see a similar vision to what Hilda saw.
 Now understanding what is at stake, Ahlberg orders the Safety Patrol to stand down.

-The mother troll stops trying to get up, and the trolls all walk peacefully to the center of the city where she rests, and using Frida's magic, Hilda and Frida learn her identity: Amma, the mother and grandmother of all trolls, having laid dormant for centuries so as to not disturb the humans who built Trolberg above her.
+The mother troll stops trying to get up, and the trolls all walk peacefully to the center of the city where she rests.
+Using Frida's magic, Hilda and Frida learn her identity: Amma, the mother and grandmother of all trolls, having lain dormant for centuries so as to not disturb the humans who built Trolberg above her.
 For a while, the trolls could still reconnect with their buried mother, but then the settlers, unaware of Amma's presence and thus why the creatures kept wandering into the city, drove them away, eventually erecting a wall to keep them out.
 Now that the trolls are close enough to Amma, they can finally hear her voice again, causing them to sprout plants all over their bodies.

-In the aftermath, Ahlberg resigns after accepting a medal for his eventual handling of the crisis and hands control of the Safety Patrol to his deputy Gerda Gustav.
+In the aftermath, Ahlberg resigns after accepting a medal for his eventual handling of the crisis and relinquishes control of the Safety Patrol to his deputy Gerda Gustav.
 Gustav immediately announces a "Night of the Trolls", in which the trolls are allowed into the city once a year to reunite with Amma.
 While some humans still fear the trolls and vice versa, the annual peaceful exposure is gradually eroding the mutual fear between the two species.
 Hilda's and Baba's families still maintain contact with each other, with Baba occasionally visiting Hilda's home and Hilda occasionally spending a night in the mountains with Trylla and Baba.